gitplus-apps/payfluid/README.md

-        ->receiptFeedbackPhone("+233XXXXXXX")               // Override the phone number that gets the receipt ->receiptFeedbackEmail("user@domain.com")           // Override the email that receives the receipt ->daysUntilLinkExpires(3)                           // Determine how long the payment link should be valid for ->canPayMultipleTimes(true);                        // Payment links are one time.
+        ->receiptFeedbackPhone("+233XXXXXXX")               // Override the phone number that gets the receipt ->receiptFeedbackEmail("user@domain.com")           // Override the email that receives the receipt ->daysUntilLinkExpires(3)                           // Determine how long the payment link should be valid for ->canPayMultipleTimes(true)                         // Payment links are one time.
 This will make the link reusable ->displayPicture("https://link/to/publicly/accessible/image");  // Set your own image to be displayed on the payment page.